cardan22/Julies_bakery/README.md

 * The [W3C HTML Validator](https://validator.w3.org/) was used to validate the HTML code.
 Some adjustments were made, including removing extra close tags, erasing the ARIA label on Font Awesome icons, and correcting the misuse of ARIA label for the toggle menu.

 #### CSS
 * The CSS code was validated using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/), which indicated that quotes needed to be added to the font name that contains white space.
+This was a simple issue to fix.

 #### Accessibility (Devtool Lighthouse Report)
 * I ran a Lighthouse test on the website and it received a high score, except for the "Best Practices" section.
 The reason for this is due to the Instagram widget, which displays images in the wrong format.